mixxit/docsy-example/content/en/docs/Quests/Utra - Golden Path.md

 Pawnbroker_Gisf says 'Oh nothing, nothing, forget i ever said anything'

-You can find Lord Murag forcing Orc miners to try to find something deep in the mountains at Redscar Mines
+You can find Lord Murag forcing Orc miners to try to find something deep in the mountains at Redfang Mines

 You kill Lord Murag